All other items, including bare root trees and shrubs, can ship to all lower 48 states.

 Product Details

-• Native range: Central United States (Ozarks, Great Plains)
+• Native range: Central United States, especially the Ozarks and Great Plains

 • Plant life cycle: Perennial